praveens-git-bit/PreDay_Ignite2024/Exercise1.md

 ### Create/Build a Lakehouse

-Now, let's see how each department can easily create a Lakehouse in the Contoso workspace without any provisioning.
+Now, let's see how each department can easily create a Lakehouse in the Contoso workspace without any provision.
 They simply provide a name, given the proper access rights of course!

 1. Click on the **experience** button at the **bottom left** corner of the screen (In this screenshot, **Power BI** is selected as an "Experience") and then select **Data Engineering**.